bipin-a/aidi-1100/Assignment2.md

      - Red for linear regression
      - Blue for logistic regression
      - Label the axis, title, add legend etc.
+     - Your x-axis should be date time objects.

 20. **Error Calculations**:
    - Calculate **L1 Error** for each prediction and add it as a new column (`l1err = truth - prediction`).